Edmond J. Safra Synagogue (Manhattan)

 The Edmond J. Safra Synagogue, organized by Congregation Beit Yaakov, is an Orthodox Jewish synagogue located on East 63rd Street off Fifth Avenue on the Upper East Side of Manhattan in New York City.
-The congregation practices in the Nusach Sefard rite.
+The congregation practices in the Sephardi rite.

-The synagogue is one of several that are eponymous with Edmond J. Safra (1932-1999), a banker and philanthropist, partially or fully funded by the Edmond J. Safra Foundation.
+The synagogue is one of several that are eponymous with Edmond J. Safra (1932–1999), a banker and philanthropist, partially or fully funded by the Edmond J. Safra Foundation.

 Development

 The synagogue project was initiated by philanthropist Edmond Safra before his death in 1999, and dedicated in 2003.
 Safra's goal was to have a Sephardic synagogue on Manhattan's Upper East Side.

 During his lifetime, Edmond J. Safra was often in New York City and spent many Shabbats in Manhattan.
 Noting the absence of a formal synagogue and communal center for the Sephardic Jews of the Upper East Side of Manhattan, he expressed a desire to build a central house of worship in the area.
 The synagogue was completed in December 2002.

 Dignitaries including the Chief Rabbi of Israel and the then Mayor Michael Bloomberg attended an official inauguration of the building in October 2003.